 If you have any questions about the research, please contact the research team: customer@kent.fire-uk.org

+Email text

 Smoking is a leading cause of accidental dwelling fires in Kent.
 For this reason, we want to develop a fire safety campaign focused on smoking that will help the people of Kent to stay safe in their homes.
 To ensure our campaign is as effective as possible, we need to understand the thoughts, feelings and experiences of smokers – so if you smoke at home we would like to speak to you.
 Please note this is not a smoking cessation activity.

 We invite you to take part in a telephone call that will help with this important research.
 The call will last no more than 30 minutes, and will take place at a date and time chosen by you (Monday to Friday between 9:00am and 5:00pm).